-Unlike Lodato & Price (2010), we expect α to vary with time as the PPI develops.
-Hence we measure α_n at every tenth of an orbit, t_n , which represents the average viscosity prior to that time.
-As the PPI develops the effective viscosity remains roughly constant until 2 orbits, where it steeply increases and reaches a maximum by 2.5 orbits when shocks are strongest in the simulation.
-The effective viscosity then decreases, returning to a constant value by 3 orbits.
-Figure 6 shows the effective α after the PPI has developed and saturated (i.e. at three orbits) as a function of resolution measured at R_0 for different q.
-This effective α has contributions from both the resolution dependent numerical viscosity and the physical viscosity generated by the PPI.
-Figure 6 demonstrates that the viscosity in the torus is approximately independent of vertical resolution.
-As the viscosity derived from the higher resolution simulations has a weaker resolution dependence than expected from artificial viscosity only (purple dotted line in Figure 6), we conclude there is a physical origin for this viscosity that is related to the PPI with an effective $\alpha \approx 0.04 \pm 0.02$ for our highest resolution calculation.
-As shown in Zurek & Benz (1986), the correspondence between this and Figure 4 shows that rearranging the specific angular momentum profile is equivalent to transporting angular momentum.
-These simulations also indicate that we require the ratio of the shell-averaged smoothing length to scale height $\langle h \rangle / H \lesssim 0.1$ in the majority of the torus to guarantee that the rate of spreading in the torus does not change significantly with resolution.
+Unlike Lodato & Price (2010), we expect $\alpha$ to vary with time as the PPI develops.
+Hence, we measure $\alpha_n$ at every tenth of an orbit, $t_n$ , which represents the average viscosity prior to that time.
+As the PPI develops, the effective viscosity remains roughly constant until 2 orbits, where it steeply increases and reaches a maximum by 2.5 orbits - when shocks are strongest in the simulation.
+The effective viscosity then decreases, returning to a constant value by three orbits.
+Fig. 6 shows the effective $\alpha$ after the PPI has developed and saturated (i.e. at three orbits) as a function of resolution measured at $R_0$ for different q.
+This effective $\alpha$ has contributions from both the resolution-dependent numerical viscosity and the physical viscosity generated by the PPI.
+Fig. 6 demonstrates that the viscosity in the torus is approximately independent of vertical resolution.
+As the viscosity derived from the higher resolution simulations has a weaker resolution dependence than expected from artificial viscosity only (purple dotted line in Fig. 6), we conclude that there is a physical origin for this viscosity that is related to the PPI with an effective $\alpha \approx 0.04 \pm 0.02$ for our highest resolution calculation.
+As shown in Zurek & Benz (1986), the correspondence between this and Fig. 4 shows that rearranging the specific angular momentum profile is equivalent to transporting angular momentum.
+These simulations also indicate that we require the ratio of the shell-averaged smoothing length to scaleheight $\langle h \rangle / H \lesssim 0.1$ in the majority of the torus to guarantee that the rate of spreading in the torus does not change significantly with resolution.